Arghun-dev/apollo-react-client-state/README.md

 `$. npm run start-rest-server`

+`$.
 Step 4.
-Open a second terminal window and change to the folder containing the "package.json" file.
+Open a second terminal window and change to the folder containing the "package.json" file.`

+`$.
 Step 5.
-Run the following command:
+Run the following command:`

 `$. npm run start-graphql-server`